AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Introduction

-\stitle{\sys: A Hierarchical, Multi-Stage Approach.} To address these challenges, we propose \textbf{\sys}, which features two key ideas.
-First, inspired by the design principles of modern DBMS, in particular the distinction between the logical operations and their physical implementations, \sys separates the high level, logical data prep operations and the concrete data prep methods.
-That is, it introduces a planning stage to generate a {\it logical plan} for each question.
-The logical plan is composed of a sequence of high-level data prep operations needed by the corresponding questions, including column augmentation, value normalization, or filtering irrelevant data, as shown in Figure~\ref{fig:issue_instances}. \sys then introduces another stage to map the selected logical operations to the corresponding physical operations.
-In this way, \sys decomposes a data prep task into smaller sub-tasks which are easier to solve than the original complex task.
-Moreover, it makes \sys extensible, allowing us to easily develop new specialized implementations w.r.t. each type of data prep operations, or supporting new operation types.
+\stitle{\sys: A Hierarchical, Multi-Stage Approach.} To address the challenges, we propose \textbf{\sys}, which features two key ideas.
+First, drawing inspiration from modern DBMS, particularly the distinction between logical operations and their physical implementations, \sys separates high-level, logical data prep operations from the concrete methods used for execution.
+Specifically, it introduces a planning stage that generates a {\it logical plan} for each question, consisting of a sequence of high-level data prep operations tailored to the question's needs, such as column derivation, normalization and filtering shown in Figure~\ref{fig:issue_instances}.
+In the next stage, \sys maps these logical operations to the corresponding physical implementations.
+This separation allows \sys to break down complex data prep tasks into smaller, more manageable sub-tasks, making the process easier to solve.
+Moreover, this modular design makes \sys extensible, enabling the development of specialized implementations for each type of data prep operation or the introduction of new operation types.

-Second, unlike conventional DBMS, in \sys the physical operators w.r.t. each logical operator are not developed beforehand.
-Instead, given a data prep operation in the logical plan, \sys generates a physical implementation specialized to the question {\it on the fly}.
-Taking the question specific need into consideration, this customized implementation thus tends to meet the unique need of different questions.
+Second, unlike conventional DBMSs, \sys does not predefine physical operations for each logical operation.
+Instead, for each data prep operation in the logical plan, \sys generates a physical implementation that is specialized to the specific question {\it on the fly}.
+By considering the unique requirements of the NL question, this customized implementation ensures that the data preparation is closely aligned with the needs of different questions.